LHaasUCCS/Bioinformatics/README.md

   'valid': [4, 6, 10, 11, 22],
   'GM12878_test': (5, 14, 15, 20, 21)}

-  Due to memory limitations of 32GB of memory, had to ommit the first 3 chromosomes as well as shuffle the train/valid/test chromosomes around so that training set wasn't so large.
+  Due to system limitations of 32GB of memory, had to ommit the first 3 chromosomes as well as shuffle the train/valid/test chromosomes around so that training set wasn't so large.